 Cheesy Pepperoni Pizza Chicken: Prepare the chicken by one of the methods above.
 Substitute pizza sauce for the barbecue sauce, top with pepperoni, cheese and additional pepperoni on top.
 Garnish with chopped green onion; finish as above.

 Outback Steakhouse Alice Springs Chicken Copycat: Prepare the chicken by one of the methods above, sprinkling lightly with onion powder.
 Make a half batch of my honey mustard sauce, except add in 1/2 cup of mayonnaise.
 Brush on the cooked chicken instead of barbecue sauce.
 Top with cooked bacon, 1 cup of sliced mushrooms, sauteed in butter; top with the shredded cheese; finish as above.

-Mama's Grilled Smothered Chicken: Marinate chicken in 1-1/2 cups of bottled Italian dressing, adding 1 tablespoon of Liquid Smoke, for 30 minutes to 2 hours.
+Grilled Smothered Chicken: Marinate chicken in 1-1/2 cups of bottled Italian dressing, adding 1 tablespoon of Liquid Smoke, for 30 minutes to 2 hours.
 Remove sprinkle with black pepper.
 Grill chicken as above.
-Cook bacon, remove, set aside, then add 2 tablespoons of butter to skillet and caramelize 1 medium sized, sliced onion until golden brown.
+Cook bacon, remove, set aside, then add 2 tablespoons of butter to skillet and saute mushrooms; remove and caramelize 1 medium sized, sliced onion until golden brown.
 Top each piece of chicken with bacon, mushrooms, onion, and one slice of provolone; finish as above.

 Requires Adobe Reader - download it free!©Deep South Dish